 Tips for Success

-- Have all ingredients set out and ready to go
+Have all ingredients set out and ready to go.
+This makes the process go much faster.

-- Make sure you're using a 10-ounce bag of mini marshmallows or measure out 6 cups miniature marshmallows from a larger bag
+Make sure you're using a 10-ounce bag of mini marshmallows and not large marshmallows or measure out 6 cups miniature marshmallows from a larger bag.

 Christmas Cornflake Wreath Cookies